July 30, 2019

 Here are critical questions to help you determine your domain’s value:

 • Does it generate any income?
-If your domain name already generates income from advertising or any other method, it becomes easy for an intending buyer to value it.
+If your domain name already generates income from advertising or any other method, it becomes easy for an interested buyer to value it.
 You can sell the domain for many multiples of its revenue.

 • Does it have any search engine authority?
 Your domain’s search engine visibility largely contributes to its value.
 Domains with quality backlinks have more value than those without.
 Check your backlink profile to evaluate how much your domain name can fetch.
 If you feel they aren’t enough, you can build more backlinks before listing the domain for sale.